Shipping Container Tool Storage

-About two weeks ago from writing this post a local construction company ordered two 20 foot shipping container tool storage units with 6 foot roll up door on each, two louvered vents, two 4 foot ceiling lights, two quad electrical receptacle and a four tier wood shelving.
+The company ordered two 20 foot shipping container that need to be converted into a tool storage units with 6 foot roll up door on each, two louvered vents, two 4 foot ceiling lights, two quad electrical receptacle and a four tier wood shelving.

-The one thing that caught my attention in the order was the 4 tier wood shelving that have to be in a ( J ) shape wrapped inside the shipping container.
+The one thing that caught our attention was the 4 tier wood shelving that have to be in a ( J ) shape wrapped inside the shipping container.

-I start thinking why wood shelving?
+We start thinking why wood shelving?
 Why not steel shelving? the shipping container is built from steel except the floor of course.
-It will be a lot easier to at lease build the framing from steel.
+It will be a much easier to at lease build the framing from steel.
 But at the end it's what the customer wanted and that's what the customer gets.

 We started with the roll up doors as they are easy to install "We install hundreds of them".
-And we want them done and out of our way.
+We want them done and out of our way.
 Since we are using the same tools and materials we did both doors one after the other.

 Next we moved to installing the louvered vents.
 All four vents, Two vents for each container on apposite sides got installed at one shot.
 Mark, Cut, Install,Weld, Clean, Paint and done.